giantswarm/rfc/automatic-cluster-upgrades/README.md

 Ideally to automate the whole process there will be an operator that creates all the `Cluster Upgrade` CRs when a new release of Giant Swarm is created (and/or possibly other events).

+__Note__: Currently team Phoenix has developed a cluster upgrade operator that works with annotations for vintage product.
+So having their feedback here will be helpful.

 ## Open questions

 - How Cluster Upgrade Scheduler knows there is a new version?
 Should the controller listen to cluster-<provider> releases?
+Can we use/extend Flux image reflector for that?

 - Do we schedule automatic upgrades by default?
 Or do we let customer schedule them (maybe suggesting in our UI a cluster upgrade need to be scheduled)?